Vertically transmitted infection: Transplacental

 The embryo and fetus have little or no immune function.
 They depend on the immune function of their mother.
 Several pathogens can cross the placenta and cause perinatal infection.
 Often, microorganisms that produce minor illness in the mother are very dangerous for the developing embryo or fetus.
 This can result in spontaneous abortion or major developmental disorders.
 For many infections, the baby is more at risk at particular stages of pregnancy.
 Problems related to perinatal infection are not always directly noticeable.

 Apart from infecting the fetus, transplacental pathogens may cause placentitis (inflammation of the placenta) and/or chorioamnionitis (inflammation of the fetal membranes).

 During childbirth

 Babies can also become infected by their mothers during birth.
 Some infectious agents may be transmitted to the embryo or fetus in the uterus, while passing through the birth canal, or even shortly after birth.
 The distinction is important because when transmission is primarily during or after birth, medical intervention can help prevent infections in the infant.During birth, babies are exposed to maternal blood, body fluids, and to the maternal genital tract without the placental barrier intervening.
-Because of this, blood-borne microorganisms (hepatitis B, HIV), organisms associated with sexually transmitted diseases (e.g., Neisseria gonorrhoeae and Chlamydia trachomatis), and normal fauna of the genitourinary tract (e.g., Candida albicans) are among those commonly seen in infection of newborns.
+Because of this, blood-borne microorganisms (hepatitis B, HIV), organisms associated with sexually transmitted infections (e.g., Neisseria gonorrhoeae and Chlamydia trachomatis), and normal fauna of the genitourinary tract (e.g., Candida albicans) are among those commonly seen in infection of newborns.